SympleLib/SympleCode/README.md

    - C# style syntax for familiarity
    - No undefined behavior
-     - No uninitialized data (null by default)
-     - Variables can either be copied, passed, referenced, lended, or shared.
+     - Variables can either be copied, passed, borrowed, or referenced to function calls (referenced by default).
 Syc chooses the optimal memory management depending on variable use.
    - Variables are immutable by default
-   - You can use variables, functions, classes & structs from anywhere in the file
+   - You can use symbols from anywhere in the file
    - Modular programming with `import` statements

-   - Easy interface with c libraries, including libc
+Rust is a well-designed language.
+So we (I) copied them.

+#### System similar to borrow checker
+- All variables must be initialized before use
+- You cannot pass the same value more than once
+- You cannot pass a value whilst borrowing/referenced it
+- You may not read/write to a value while it is being borrowed (by another owner)
+-

 ## Getting Started